Downloading and preprocessing Sentinel-2 data from THEIA

 In the unzipped_directory, a directory is created for each tile, containing a directory for each Sentinel-2 acquisition corresponding to the chosen parameters, containing a file for each chosen band in Flat REflectance.
 In the zipped_directory, a zip file for each Sentinel-2 acquisition, empty or not depending on the empty_zip parameter.

-Examples of use
+Examples

 From a script